 1 to 2 pounds fresh shrimp (21-25 count or larger), peeled and deveined Salt and pepper 4 cloves crushed garlic 1 cup melted butter

 In a small sauce pan over low heat, melt the butter with the crushed garlic, stirring frequently.Allow to cook on low for 20 minutes to allow the butter to capture the garlic flavor.
 Place the butter mixture into a small bowl and set aside.

 Vegetables (these can be your choice):

-whisk, slowly drizzle in the balsamic vinegar.
+In a small bowl, whisk together the olive oil, salt, and pepper.
+While continuing to whisk, slowly drizzle in the balsamic vinegar.
 Continue whisking until it is well combined.
 Place the bowl where the Balsamic Vinaigrette can be brushed on the kebobs before and during grilling.